YinHk-Notes/javascript-cheatsheet-and-note/note/associative arrays.md

 ## Associative arrays
-Associative arrays are basically objects in JavaScript where indexes are replaced by user-defined keys.
+Associative arrays are **basically objects in JavaScript where indexes are replaced by user-defined keys**.
 They do not have a length property like a normal array and cannot be traversed using a normal for loop.